What are you looking for?

 Partner

-James is a Partner at Hugh James specialising in group litigation and international asbestos-related disease claims.
-Having been appointed as a lead solicitor in a number of complex and high-profile group litigation actions, James has successfully settled hundreds of personal injury claims and recovered millions of pounds in compensation for clients over the past 14 years.
+James is a Partner at Hugh James specialising in industrial and environmental disease litigation.
+James has significant experience in group and international litigation concerning claims for mesothelioma, lung cancer and non-malignant respiratory conditions and the issues of parent company liability and forum.
+Having been appointed as a lead solicitor in a number of complex and high-profile actions, James has successfully settled hundreds of personal injury claims and recovered millions of pounds in compensation for clients over the past 15 years.

 Disclaimer: The information on the Hugh James website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 If you would like to ensure the commentary reflects current legislation, case law or best practice, please contact the blog author.